-- A. A Style Review (Fashion Show) of all clothing projects will be held Sunday, July 21, 2024 in the Multipurpose Building. - B. Style Review begins immediately after the FCS Related Award presentation that begins at 1:00 pm in the Multipurpose Building. - C. Participants must arrive for the Style Review with time to change in to their project outfit and find their assigned seat. - D. Following the Style Review, garments/items to be displayed must be placed on a hanger and left on the clothing rack in the Multipurpose Building.
-Items must be identified with an FCS tag.
+- A. A Style Review (Fashion Show) of all clothing projects will be held Sunday, July 20, 2025 in the Multipurpose Building. - B. Related Project Awards will begin at 12:00 p.m. followed immediately by the Style Review. - C. Participants must arrive for the Style Review with time to change into their project outfit and find their assigned seat. - D. Following the Style Review, garments/items to be displayed must be placed on a hanger and left on the clothing rack in the Multipurpose Building.
+Items must be identified with the FCS tag given at judging.
 Only garments/items required in the project book will be displayed.
-Extra garments/items may be constructed for modeling but cannot be judged or displayed. - E. Items for display will be transported to the Youth Exhibit Building by the Jr. Fair Board
+Extra garments/items may be constructed for modeling but cannot be judged or displayed.

+E. Items for display will be transported to the Youth Exhibit Building by the Jr. Fair Board members and displayed for the duration of the County Fair.